 The basic information on how to stay safe like do not stare directly to the komodo’s eyes.
 Stay in close range with the group, don’t wander too far.
 Avoid making a startling noise, try to no get injure and bleed.
 No need to be scared though, take this rule as a spice to the excitement instead of something discouraging.

 But still, stay close with the group as explorers roam the island.
 Obey the safety rules and stay close with the guide.
 Be alert but don’t forget to also enjoy the nature surrounding.
-The island is a home for other wild animals besides Komodo (deer, pig, monkey, buffalo’s and many kinds of birds).
+The island is a home for other wild animals besides Komodo (deer, pig, monkey, buffalo’s, and many kinds of birds).

 Seeing these animals is like an appetizer before the main course the Komodo.
 Depends on the track visitors choose, the exploration group has 3 options.
-Either a short, medium or long trek.
+Either a short, medium, or long trek.
 The long adventure involves 8 km trekking.
 Most likely hike in sunny hot weather to the highest point, Mount Ara.
 Where the stunning view of the island can be seen.

 The short route is only 1-2 km of trekking, it won’t provide thorough savannah exploration as the long one, but visitors will get a nice view of the island’s bay.
-Both long and short route will pass through a komodo’s lair, called Water Hole, a gathering place for the dragons to drink and rest.
+Both long and short routes will pass through a komodo’s lair, called Water Hole, a gathering place for the dragons to drink and rest.

 Komodo Habitat in Komodo National Park

-On hindsight, Komodo Dragon may look like a bigger version of iguana, and they do look lazy and docile.
+In hindsight, Komodo Dragon may look like a bigger version of iguana, and they do look lazy and docile.
 But be careful, they are technically beasts.
 A provoked one can run as fast as 20 km/h.
 They have strong claws as well as venomous bites.
 A Komodo can easily take down a large adult water buffalo in a single fight.

 They are capable hunters, and their hunting style is stealthy.
-The good news is, even though Komodo are carnivorous, they don’t include human as their diet.
+The good news is, even though Komodo are carnivorous, they don’t include human meat in their diet.
 They rarely attack humans and they are safe to observe from a certain distance.
 Enjoy the sight of them as they live their daily lives on the island.

 There is no telling of when a Komodo will show up close.
 Let the camera ready and take a quick snap as a komodo decide to take a stroll near.
 A picture with them is a bit tricky, but it’s possible.
 Stand in a safe distance behind a relaxing komodo, and ask a guide to take the picture.